ajithcravi/quizApp/README.md

 ![Proceed](images/Proceed.png)

 4. Answer each question and click on 'Next' to proceed to next question.
-Click on 'Previous'

 ![Start](images/Start.png)

-5.
+5. Click on 'Previous' to move to the previous question.

 ![Questions](images/Next.png)

 6. Click on 'Submit' to submit the quiz.
-THe score will be displayed at the bottom.
+The score will be displayed at the bottom.

 ![Submit](images/Submit.png)